Panasonic G90 full review

 Ergonomics and handling

-As a camera designed for the adventurous, Panasonic has taken extra care to build it.
-This is a really rugged camera.
-It has seals to ensure it can withstand harsh weather conditions.
-If you’re looking for a larger used camera in this price range (such as a Fujifilm X-T3 or Nikon D750), Olympus also offers a very well-built E-M5 III for little more.
+As a camera designed for adventurous use, the G90 clearly received extra attention from Panasonic in terms of build quality.
+This is a genuinely rugged camera.
+It is sealed to withstand difficult weather conditions.
+If you are looking for a larger used camera in this price range (such as a Fujifilm X-T3 or Nikon D750), Olympus also offers the very well-built E-M5 III for a little more.

-The ergonomics of the camera are very good, with a lot of controls and buttons.
-On the left shoulder, for example, there’s a switch for switching from single-shot to burst mode or self-timer, which is handy for quickly selecting a sequence mode.
-On the right shoulder, you’ll find the usual shooting mode selector, the famous PASM, plus Scene, Movie and C1/C2 modes.
-These can be customised via the menu.
-Around the shutter release is the front dial, which on other brands is usually found at the top of the grip (i.e. below the shutter release).
-This is very useful for reducing the amount of finger movement required to switch from one to the other, but it also increases the risk of accidentally turning the dial while shooting.
-It’s best to be flexible enough to avoid this.
-But it’s an easy habit to get into.
+The camera’s ergonomics are very good, with plenty of controls and buttons.
+On the left shoulder, for example, there is a switch for moving from single-shot to burst mode or the self-timer, which is handy when you need to choose a drive mode quickly.
+On the right shoulder, you get the usual shooting mode dial, the famous PASM, plus Scene, Movie and C1/C2 modes.
+These can be customized through the menu.
+Around the shutter release is the front dial, which on other brands is usually placed at the top of the grip (i.e. below the shutter release).
+This is useful because it reduces the finger movement needed to switch from one dial to the other, although it also increases the risk of turning the dial by accident while shooting.
+You need to be a little flexible with your finger position to avoid this, but it quickly becomes a habit.

-The rear dial is located on the side where you’ll often find exposure compensation.
-There’s a button to lock it in place and prevent you from accidentally turning it with your thumb on the thumb rest.
-There are 3 buttons, distinguished by their prominence, with the middle one even having 2 dots to make it easier to spot them in the dark.
-They are used in conjunction with the rear dial to change white balance, ISO sensitivity or exposure compensation.
-The traditional video recording button is located just below.
-All of these buttons are configurable and can be used in conjunction with other functions.
+The rear dial sits where you often find exposure compensation on other cameras.
+There is a button to lock it and prevent you from accidentally turning it with your thumb while using the thumb rest.
+There are 3 buttons, differentiated by how much they protrude, with the middle one even featuring 2 small dots to make it easier to identify in the dark.
+Used with the rear dial, they let you change white balance, ISO sensitivity or exposure compensation.
+The traditional video recording button sits just below.
+All these buttons can be configured and assigned to other functions.

-At the top of the back is the AF mode selector, with the exposure and focus lock buttons.
-This can be set to AF-ON, a function that experienced photographers will be familiar with, whether they use it or not.
-On the right, you can move the AF points the ‘old-fashioned’ way – no joystick like on the G9 – with the control wheel surrounding the menu access button.
-Above this wheel is the Play button for displaying images, while below it is the Fn2 button for displaying shortcut functions while aiming, and the Disp. button for changing the information displayed.
-On the left, Panasonic has not left this area empty, as there is the Fn3 button, which can also be customised.
-To put it simply, Panasonic has only left space where you would have your hand or fingers and filled in the rest.
+At the top of the back is the AF mode selector, along with the exposure and focus lock buttons.
+This can be set to AF-ON, a function experienced photographers will know well, whether they use it or not.
+On the right, you move the AF points the old-fashioned way — no joystick like on the G9 — using the control wheel around the menu button.
+Above this wheel is the Play button for viewing images, while below it are the Fn2 button, which displays shortcut functions while shooting, and the Disp. button, which changes the information shown on screen.
+On the left, Panasonic has not left the area empty either, adding the Fn3 button, which can also be customized.
+To put it simply, Panasonic has only left space where your hand or fingers need to rest and filled almost everything else with controls.

-The grip is very well designed, hollow and well shaped to give a good grip.
-Having had both the GX9 and G9, the G90 felt the most natural to hold, the GX9 being much more ‘simple’ in the sense that it kept things compact with a very small, flat grip, whereas the G9 felt too imposing, especially for a camera of this size.
-It also has dimensions that make it easy to hold without turning it into a big cinder block.
-The GX9 was also ‘too’ compact, with the little finger wandering under the grip.
-The G9 is much more bulky, worse than some full-frame cameras.
-Although we could have hoped for a few grams less, as with the E-M5 III, it’s well balanced and sits comfortably between its two brothers.
+The grip is very well designed, with a deep, nicely shaped handle that gives you a secure hold.
+Having used both the GX9 and the G9, I found the G90 the most natural to hold.
+The GX9 felt much simpler in the sense that it kept things compact with a very small, flat grip, while the G9 felt too imposing, especially for a camera in this format.
+The G90 also has dimensions that make it easy to hold without turning it into a brick.
+The GX9 was almost too compact, with the little finger wandering under the grip.
+The G9 is much bulkier, even more so than some full-frame cameras.
+Although a few grams less would have been welcome, as on the E-M5 III, the G90 is well balanced and sits comfortably between its two siblings.

 The G90 with a 15 mm f/1.7 is not much more compact or lighter than an A7R IV with a 40 mm f/2.5.

-Both the rear and viewfinder screens use OLED technology, which promises high contrast and colour quality, as well as wide viewing angles.
-This is a point worth highlighting for the rear screen.
-Most manufacturers have stuck with LCD technology for this screen, which is prone to problems when exposed to light.
-It is touch-sensitive, of course, and Panasonic is one of the least stingy manufacturers when it comes to a good, fluid touch function that is capable of controlling everything that is on display.
+Both the rear screen and the viewfinder use OLED technology, which means high contrast, good color quality and wide viewing angles.
+This is especially worth pointing out for the rear screen.
+Most manufacturers have stuck with LCD technology for this part of the camera, and LCD screens can struggle when exposed to bright light.
+The screen is touch-sensitive, of course, and Panasonic is one of the least restrictive manufacturers when it comes to touch control, offering a smooth, responsive interface that can control almost everything displayed on screen.

-As this is a camera designed to be used for both photography and video, Panasonic couldn’t avoid this, and has therefore mounted the screen on a swivel, so that it can be fully orientated, allowing you to turn it towards the camera to protect it, or to force yourself not to look at it, for example.
-The electronic viewfinder is not the best currently available, but it does offer a comfortable magnification, between that of the GX9 and the G9 (classic), and good image quality.
+Since this is a camera designed for both photography and video, Panasonic could hardly avoid using a fully articulating screen.
+It can be turned in almost any direction, including toward the camera body to protect it, or simply to stop yourself from looking at it while shooting, for example.
+The electronic viewfinder is not the best available today, but it offers comfortable magnification, somewhere between the GX9 and the original G9, along with good image quality.

 Camera performance